sujoyg/tool/README.md

 In order to use AWS related commands, you will need to create a directory ${HOME}/.tool and add your AWS private key and cert files to it.
-If such a directory by some other name already exists, you could also set an environment variable TOOL_AWS_CONFIG to point to it.
+If such a directory by some other name already exists, you could also set an environment variable TOOL_DIR to point to it.

 Usage
 -----